Updated on November 28, 2022.

 The number of sales or the amount of revenue a rep needs to make over an allotted period.

-Your sales champion is the person within the company you’re trying to sell to who is convinced of the need for your product or service and then argues on your behalf to the other decision-makers.
+Your sales champion is the person within the company who is convinced of the need for your product or service and then argues on your behalf to the other decision-makers.

 Your sales demo, or product demo, is the stage of the sales process where the sales rep showcases the product to the prospect.
-Whereas they were once limited experiences and prone to embarrassing mishaps, now businesses can use programs like Walnut to create foolproof interactive sales experiences.
+Whereas they were once limited experiences and prone to embarrassing product demo fails, now businesses can use demo experience platforms like Walnut to create foolproof interactive demo experiences.

-Also known as a business development representative (BDR), the role of an SDR is to qualify potential leads.
+Also known as a business development representative (BDR), the focus of an SDR is on lead qualification, outreach, and prospecting.

 A visualization of the sales process in the shape of a funnel, your sales funnel consists of the various steps a prospect needs to take to convert.
 These include awareness, interest, consideration, intent, evaluation, and purchase.